 - Verbatim Theatre & Ethnodramas for environmental/social health & wellbeing

-- Jo Chaffer - 'Containment - a central practice of leadership and leadership development' (current)
+- 2nd supervisor for Jo Chaffer: 'Containment - a central practice of leadership and leadership development' (current)

 Mcphie, J. (2019).
 Mental Health and Wellbeing in the Anthropocene: A Posthuman Inquiry.
 Basingstoke, UK: Palgrave Macmillan

 Mcphie, J. and Clarke, D.A.G.
-(Forthcoming) Post-qualitative inquiry in Outdoor Studies: A radical non-methodology.
+(2019) Post-qualitative inquiry in Outdoor Studies: A radical non-methodology.
 In, B. Humberstone & H. Prince (Eds.)
 Research Methods in Outdoor Studies.
 Oxon, UK & New York, USA: Routledge

 Mcphie, J. and Eldridge-Butler, T. (Forthcoming) Slam Poetry, Giant Specs and a Psychogeography Monopoly Board: Progressive Directions for Outdoor Facilitation.
 In, Palmer, C. (Ed.)
 Arts-Based Learning in Outdoor Education.
 Sport and Welling Press: Preston, UK.